Reply to Paris's Comments on Exactification of Stirling's Approximation for the Logarithm of the Gamma Function: The Stokes Phenomenon and Smoothing

 Not long after Berry's paper appeared, Olver \cite{olv90} claimed that he had ``rigorously" proven that the smoothing did occur near a Stokes line and that Stokes had got it wrong after all.
 Basically, Olver re-expressed Berry's form for the Stokes multiplier of the subdominant asymptotic solution of the one-dimensional Helmholtz equation, viz.\

 as

-where $2z \!=\! -A \!-\! iB$, $n \!-\!
+where $2z \!=\! -A \!-\! i B$, $n \!-\!
 1 \!=\!
 A \!+\! \mu$, $A$ is large, real and positive, $n$ is an integer and $B$ and $\mu$ are real.
 From Laplace's method, which is a variant of the method of expanding most of the exponential mentioned earlier, one expects as $A \!\to \! \infty$ that the major contribution to the above integral comes from the neighbourhood around $\tau \!=\!0$.
-Hence, Olver expands the first exponential in the above integral in powers of $\tau$ and extends the lower limit of the integral to $-\infty$.
+Hence Olver expands the first exponential in the above integral in powers of $\tau$ and extends the lower limit of the integral to $-\infty$.
 In so doing, he eventually obtains

-Hence, we see the emergence of the error function appearing in the Stokes multiplier.
+Hence we see the emergence of the error function appearing in the Stokes multiplier.
 It represents the leading order term of complicated asymptotic expansion, which at best is conditionally convergent, but whose terms diverge in magnitude eventually.
 This is what is referred to as rigorous mathematics.
 All that has happened here is that more than the first few orders have been obtained via standard Poincar$\acute{\rm e}$ asymptotics with the remaining terms denoted by + $\cdots$.
 On the other hand, not one asymptotic result has been truncated in Ref.\ \cite{kow14}.
-The only instance of truncation was to a convergent series in order to expedite the calculations and even then, it was after $10^5$ terms in the series.
-For a more detailed description of the terms missing in the above result, the reader should consult Ch.\ 6 and the appendix in Ref.\ \cite{kow09}.
+The only instance of truncation there was to a convergent series in order to expedite the calculations and even then, it was after $10^5$ terms in the series.
+For a more detailed description of the terms missing in the above result, the reader should consult Ch.\ 6 and the appendix of Ref.\ \cite{kow09}.
 So, it appears that Berry's smoothing of the Stokes phenomenon is an ``artefact of poor resolution" rather than the other way around with Stokes mist.

-What analysts such as Berry, Olver and Paris fail to realise is that Dingle came up with an explanation of the Stokes phenomenon when discussing Borel summation of Type II terminants in Ch.\ 22 of his book.
-There he finds that
+What Berry, Olver and Paris have missed is that Dingle came up with an explanation of the Stokes phenomenon when discussing Borel summation of Type II terminants in Ch.\ 22 of his book.
+There he states that

 where